Itemized vs Lump Sum Estimates: Which Wins More Work

 The right format depends on the client and the job.
 Here is a framework based on what we see working across the trades.

-Lump sum works best for: repeat clients, small jobs under $2,000, time-and-material work where the scope is fluid, and commercial clients who just need a bottom line to approve against a budget.
+Lump sum (single number)Repeat clients, jobs under $2,000, T&M work with fluid scope, commercial clients who need a bottom line for budget approval

-Category-level sections work best for: new clients, jobs over $5,000, competitive bid situations, any project where the client is comparing multiple estimates, and any job complex enough that the scope needs to be clearly documented for both sides.
+Sections with subtotalsNew clients, jobs over $5,000, competitive bid situations, any project where the client is comparing estimates or the scope needs to be clearly documented

 For most residential contractors, the middle path (sections with subtotals) covers 80 percent of situations.